The 4 Best Teeth Whitening Home Remedies You Should be Using for a Glowing Smile

 While it might be tempting to grab the nearest tooth bleaching kit, the unfortunate truth is that many conventional teeth whitening products can do more harm than good.
 Luckily, that doesn’t mean you’re doomed to live with a dimming smile.

-Instead, there are plenty of natural teeth whitening strategies that can enhance your teeth’s appearance without damaging your chompers.
+Instead, there are plenty of plant-based teeth whitening strategies that can enhance your teeth’s appearance without damaging your chompers.
 Here’s how your teeth lose their glow and the natural ways to whiten up your smile.

 Before we dive into how to whiten teeth naturally, we first need to understand why teeth become discolored.
 Teeth can lose their white sheen for a number of reasons, which usually fall into one of two broad categories: